Academic year: Estonia

-In Estonia, summer holidays last for three months from June to August.
-Christmas holidays last for two weeks, autumn and spring holidays are each one week.
-In 2016, the Estonian Ministry of Education decided to add a new holiday, starting from 2017, to balance the learning weeks.
-There are going to be 5 holidays: Autumn holiday (21- 29 October), Winter Holiday (23 December- 7 January), a new holiday (24 February- 4 March), Spring holiday (21 April- 1 May) and Summer holiday (12 June- 31 August).
-Summer break starts 1 week later.
+In Estonia, summer holidays last for three months, from June to August.
+Winter breaks last for two weeks, while autumn and spring are each one week, respectively.
+In 2017, the Estonian Ministry of Education and Research began scheduling a new "winter-spring" break, to balance the learning weeks between the winter and spring holidays.
+Thus, there are now five Estonian holidays—autumn (21-29 October), winter (23 December-7 January), the "new" holiday (24 February-4 March), spring break (21 April-1 May) and summer break (12 June-31 August).
+Depending on the year, summer break may, or may not, begin one week later or earlier.

 France

-French school holidays are scheduled each year by the Ministry of Education.
-This can lead to overcrowding in tourist resorts such as the Mediterranean coast and the ski resorts.
+French school holidays are scheduled each year by the Ministry of National Education.
+Due to the popularity of many French locales amongst international and domestic tourists, these periods can often see overcrowding in the larger cities and resort towns, such as the South of France, the Mediterranean coast and the French Riviera, as well as in Paris, Lyon, Marseille and Nice.
+The Alps, with their many ski resorts and winter activities, are especially popular around the Christmas holiday.

-To alleviate this problem, the holiday schedules are staggered by dividing the country into three zones.
-Despite these measures, the synchronized school holiday schedules still cause some crowding effects, as families head to popular holiday locations all at the same time.
-This can result in price increases and availability problems in some locations during the school holiday periods.

-Holidays are divided into three separate zones except for the first two holidays: All Saints and the Christmas / New Year.
+In an attempt to alleviate this issue, France's school holiday schedules are staggered by dividing the country's breaks into three different "zones" or periods.
+However, this division still does not lighten the flow of human traffic completely, as many families head to popular holiday spots all at once or on the same day, resulting in localised inflation and price increases, as well as potential availability or vacancy issues.
+Holidays are divided into three separate zones except for the first two—the All Saints' Day and Christmas-New Year's.

 Germany

-In Germany, ~75 week days of the year are school-free days.
+In Germany, around 75 weekdays in the year are school-free days.
 The exact dates are chosen by each of the 16 states, often in consultation with each other for reasons of planning and traffic management.
-The usual holiday blocks are: Christmas (~2 weeks), Easter (~2 weeks), Summer (6 weeks), Autumn (~2 weeks).
-Depending on the state, further holidays can be around Pentecost or in winter between the first and the second half of the school year.
+The usual holiday blocks are: Christmas (about 2 weeks), Easter (about 2 weeks), Summer (6 weeks), Autumn (about 2 weeks).
+Depending on the state, there may be further holidays around Pentecost or in winter between the first and the second half of the school year.

+Some states allow municipalities or individual schools to move a handful of days from a state-wide holiday to locally favoured dates, e.g. Shrove Monday, the Fridays after Ascension and Corpus Christi or some other Friday or Monday that would provide a long weekend and is called a Brückentag ("bridging day").